9 a.m. to 5 p.m.

 Shulamit Reinharz, Founding Director

-Shulamit Reinharz was born in Amsterdam, grew up in New Jersey, received her B.A. from Barnard College and her Ph.D. from Brandeis University.
+Shulamit Reinharz was born in Amsterdam, Netherlands, grew up in New Jersey, received her B.A. in sociology from Barnard College (1967) and her Ph.D. from Brandeis University (1977).

 TBD, Assistant to Shulamit Reinharz, National Coordinator for HBI Conversations

-Kayla Hammond Larkin is the assistant to Shulamit Reinharz.
-In addition to providing administrative support for the director, Kayla serves as the National Coordinator for HBI Conversations, a book and author series.
-Kayla graduated from Harvard College, where she studied English.
+Olivia Sederlund is the assistant to Shulamit Reinharz.
+In addition to providing administrative support for the director, Olivia serves as the National Coordinator for HBI Conversations, a book and author series.

 Rosa Di Virgilio Taormina, Scholars Program Assistant Director and Board Coordinator

 Sarah JM Hough, Associate Director, WSRC

 Sarah Hough, Director of Operations, administers various aspects of the Women’s Studies Research Center and its programs, and coordinates use of the WSRC building by the programs housed within it as well as by external organizations and individuals.
 Additionally, she oversees the use of the WSRC’s space and equipment, manages the building operations, and acts as the budget manager for the center and all of its internal programs.
 Sarah received her B.A. in Legal Studies and B.A. in Classical Studies from the University of Massachusetts, Amherst, and a Master of Science in Project and Program Management from Brandeis University, and is currently pursuing a Master of Science in Instructional Design and Technology.

-Susan Metrican, Curator and Director of the Arts
+Susan Metrican, Rosalie and Jim Shane Curator and Director of the Arts

 Kristen Mullin, Student Scholar Partnership Program Coordinator

 Kristen Mullin is the part-time Program Coordinator for the Student-Scholar Partnership (SSP), a unique mentoring program run through the Women’s Studies Research Center.
 Kristen facilitates the recruitment and hiring of undergraduate student research assistants to work on a diverse array of projects proposed by WSRC Scholars and Faculty each semester.
 Kristen earned her Bachelor’s Degree in Communication Arts from Framingham State University, with a Minor in Business Administration.
 She also has a Master of Science in Human Resources from Suffolk University.

 Abby Rosenberg, Librarian

 Abby serves as librarian to the WSRC\HBI scholars, staff and students.
 She received a Bachelor of Arts from Alfred University; a Master of Arts in American history from the University of Delaware; and a Master of Library Science from the Graduate School of Library and Information Science at Simmons College.